deadsy/py_z80/README.md

 The Jupiter ACE emulation is quite functional, but more work needs to be done (tape support and sound support are missing).

-The TEC 1 emulation is slightly functional.
-I don't have permission to include the rom for this, so I have not included the rom file.
+The TEC 1 emulation is only slightly functional.

 ## Usage
 jasonh@satan ~/work/code/pyzx80 $ make